AzdenO/OryxSystem/README.md

 - FileSystem service where all file system interaction occurs
 - Console service where every service can register events that can be recorded and saved.
 An abstract application logging service
 - Remotely accessible REST API for interacting with the application from a mobile or web-based client

+## Running the application

+To run the application, from the project root directory, run the following command:

+- npm run start